stvnhrlnd/UmbProfile-CSRF-PoC/README.md

 5. Head back to the edit profile page on the target site and refresh.
 Your profile should have been updated.

 This exploit takes advantage of the publicly exposed `HandleUpdateProfile` method on the `UmbProfileController` that ships with Umbraco.
 By constructing a form that POSTs to `/Umbraco/Surface/UmbProfile/HandleUpdateProfile` on the target site, we can modify the editable properties of the currently logged in member, which includes name and email.

+We can take the PoC a step further by adding some JavaScript to automatically submit the form, so the victim only needs to be tricked into visiting the page in the first place.
+See the *Index.cshtml* view for an example.